-Performing the proper CPR steps on someone who isn’t showing signs of breathing can help resuscitate them until the arrival of emergency services.
-CPR works on a person’s circulation while waiting for professional help to arrive.
+Performing cardiopulmonary resuscitation (CPR) on someone who isn’t showing signs of breathing can help resuscitate them until the arrival of emergency services.
+CPR works on a person’s blood circulation while waiting for professional help to arrive.
 CPR training is essential so you can perform it as soon as it’s needed.

 Regardless of no prior experience or knowledge in first aid and CPR you can save a life when you get online CPR training.

 When a person shows no signs of circulation and you initiate CPR, you may double or triple their survival chances.
 This guide is a visual step-by-step breakdown of how to perform CPR and you can learn more about it when you get online CPR training.

 The purpose of CPR on an adult is when they are not breathing or starts gasping.
 Also, use CPR when an adult doesn’t respond to questions or taps on their shoulder.
 The warning sign in children is when they stop breathing normally or stop responding.